 A survey of the archaeology of Italy from prehistory to the middle fourth century A.D.

 Clsx 318.
 Archaeological History of Rome.
 3 cr.

 An investigation of the topography and monuments of Rome from prehistory through Constantine.

 Clsx 319.
 Archaeological History: Seminar.
 3 cr.

 Possible topics include the Bronze Age Aegean, the development of Vase Paintings, the Etruscans, the Ara Pacis, etc.

 Clsx 321.
 Art, Architecture, and Archaeology of the Augustan Period.
 3 cr.

-This class shall examine the Augustan period in the light of its material culture focusing on the art and architecture produced under Augustus in Rome.
-It will also consider Augustus’ influence upon the later Roman Empire and the Fascist archaeology under Mussolini.
+An exploration of the Augustan period in the light of its material culture focusing on the art and architecture produced under Augustus in Rome.
+Augustus’ influence upon the later Roman Empire and the Fascist archaeology under Mussolini will be discussed.